 Enjoy and Learn About Bird Watching

-Edited by Debbie, Charmed, Anonymous, Graeme and 2 others
+Edited by Debbie, Charmed, Graeme, Rebecca M. and 1 other

 All over the world, birds are beautiful to watch and hear.
 There are more than 9,600 species of birds that provide opportunities for alert bird watchers.
 How excited we are when we see the darting flash of a hummingbird or a kingfisher!
 Who does not stop and listen when they hear the call of the Cuckoo, or the musical sound of a magpie?
 You may have no desire to slosh through swamps or climb mountains to find rare birds.
 However, many people find birding in their backyard or garden to be satisfying and refreshing.
 Many put out water and a bird feeder to attract the local bird life.
 More and more people enjoy this every year, and say it is worth the effort.